In this section:

 I- FOCUS, SCOPE, AND OBJECTIVES

-Biology Insights is an international open-access peer-reviewed journal, based on a continuous publication model, and aims to publish original works of high quality, from MENA region countries, covering all biological sciences.
+Biology Insights is an international open-access peer-reviewed journal, based on a continuous publication model, and aims to publish original works of high quality, covering all biological sciences.

 II- PEER REVIEW PROCESS